-The Best Saltwater Algae Eaters
+The Best Algae Eaters for Saltwater Tank

 On the saltwater aquarium, too much algae can suffocate marine life, and too little is not healthy for animals who need algae in their diet.
 To control and get rid of algae in the saltwater aquarium you need some sea animal like fish and snail who eat algae such Surgeons or Tangs and Turbo Snails.
 For more details please check out our list of best saltwater algae eaters below.

 1. Foxface Rabbitfish – Siganus vulpinus

 The Foxface Rabbitfish is an attractive and hardy fish making it popular with beginners and experienced aquarists.
 It occurs in coral-rich areas of lagoon and seaward reefs where it is usually found singly or in pairs among Acropora where they feed on algae.
 Peaceful but should be housed individually when older as it will fight with other related species.
 The Foxface Rabbitfish will eradicate most algae in the tank, including cyanobacteria, diatoms, hair algae.
 The Foxface Rabbitfish is best algae eater fish that can be your favorite.